hsinaDitaM/Danish_Cookies/_posts/2023-04-05-AP_computers_networks.md

     - Bandwidth is usually measured in bits per second

 - Complete Vocabulary Matching Activity.
 Incorporate this into your learnings from year.
 To analyze measure path and latency use `traceroute` and `ping` commands from Linux Terminal.
-    - Path
+    - Path - the toute that a system takes
-    - Route
+    - Route - a banch of path
-    - Computer System
+    - Computer System - a system of devices in a network
-    - Computer Device
+    - Computer Device - your device
-    - Bandwidth
+    - Bandwidth - how fast you can transport stuff
-    - Computer Network
+    - Computer Network - what network you are connected to

 > Watch/review College Board Daily Video 4.1.2

 - Complete True of False Questions
+1. t
+2. f
+3. f
+4. t
+5. t

 - Essential Knowledge
     - The internet is a computer network consisting of interconnected networks that use standardized, open (nonproprierary) communication protocols.